debatecore/debate-tools/README.md

 ## Features

 - Debate clock adjustable to rules of any tournament,
-- Generator of motions used in past tournaments,
-- Filtering generated motions by type and language,
+- Generator of motions used in past tournaments with filtering by type and language,
 - Usable logos of tournaments that used Debate Tools,
 - Submitting custom logos.

+## Origin

+Debate Tools were first used and tested in ZSK Poznań, during the 2023/2024 edition of the school's debate league.
+They were then used in several tournaments, the most notable ones being listed below:

-## Tournaments where Debate Tools were used
+### Notable tournaments where Debate Tools were used

 - [Musketeers of Words – Polish Oxford Debates Championships in English](http://musketeersofwords.eu/) 2024,
 - [Poznań Debate Night (pl. _Poznańska Noc Debaty_)](https://www.instagram.com/poznanska_noc_debaty/) 2024.